 In Australia there is an organisation called ‘Give a Smile’™ that offers free braces to lower income families across the country.
 Each Give a Smile™ orthodontist welcomes at least one patient per year into his/her practice to receive free braces.
 All work undertaken for every Give a Smile™ patient is done pro-bono (free) and with the highest level of care and professionalism.

 To this day, the Give a Smile™ Committee runs the program with the invaluable help of a willing team of volunteers, generous supporters and, of course, the many Give a Smile™ orthodontists throughout Australia.
-Give a Smile™ celebrated its 10th anniversary in 2015 as well as celebrated the milestone of treating its 1500th patient in the same year.
+Give a Smile™ will celebrate its 20th anniversary in 2025.

 Eligibility for free braces: